Christianity in the 13th century: Serbian Church

 In 1217, Stefan Nemanjić was proclaimed King of Serbia, and various questions of the church reorganization were opened.
 On 15 August 1219, during the feast of the Dormition of the Mother of God, archimandrite Sava was consecrated by Patriarch Manuel I of Constantinople in Nicaea as the first Archbishop of the autocephalous (independent) Serbian Church.
 The patriarch of Constantinople and his Synod thus appointed Sava as the first archbishop of "Serbian and coastal lands."
 In the same year, Archbishop Sava published Zakonopravilo (St. Sava's Nomocanon).
 Thus the Serbs acquired both forms of independence: political and religious.

 Archbishop Sava appointed several bishops, sending them around Serbia to organize their dioceses.
 To maintain his standing as the religious and social leader, he continued to travel among the monasteries and lands to educate the people.
 In 1221 a synod was held in the Žiča monastery, condemning Bogomilism.

-Rus' Church
+Russian Church

-Mongol rule in Kievan Rus lasted from the 13th (Genghis Khan's army entered Kievan Rus in 1220s) through the 15th century, the Rus' church enjoyed a favored position, obtaining immunity from taxation in 1270.
+Mongol rule in Russia lasted from the 13th century until the 15th century, while the Russian Orthodox Church enjoyed a favored position, obtaining immunity from taxation in 1270.
 Through a series of wars with Muslim countries the church did indeed establish itself as the protector of Orthodoxy.